Oscar Massey: Career

-Massey started his career at his hometown club, Truro City, before joining Plymouth Argyle's youth system.
-He made his senior professional debut, aged 17, starting and playing 69 minutes of Plymouth's 2-0 defeat at Newport County in an EFL Trophy group stage game on 31 August 2021.
+Massey started his career at Truro City, before joining Plymouth Argyle's youth system.
+He made his senior professional debut, aged 17, starting and playing 69 minutes of Plymouth's 2–0 defeat at Newport County in an EFL Trophy group stage game on 31 August 2021.

 He moved to Swindon Town in June 2022.
 He made his Swindon debut the following month in the 2-0 EFL Cup loss against Walsall on 9 August 2022.

 During the 2022/23 season, Massey spent time out on loan with Hungerford Town and Wantage Town.
+Loan moves to Plymouth Parkway and Tavistock followed before his release by Swindon Town at the end of the 2022/23 season.

+Massey subsequently joined Penzance in the summer of 2023 before joining Barnstaple Town in September and then Falmouth Town in the December.